 Effect of soil nitrogen addition in relation to community nitrogen demand on Narea

-There was a significant interaction between the response of Marea to added soil N (∆Marea; %) and the response of AGB to added soil N (∆AGB; %) on the response of Narea to added soil N (∆Narea; %) (p = 0.035; Table 5).
-This interaction indicated that the slope of the relationship between ∆Narea and ∆AGB decreased as ∆Marea increased, such that the slope was indistinguishable from 0 at low ∆Marea, but became significantly negative at high ∆Marea (Table 6 and Figure 7).
-Our post-hoc tests indicated that negative ∆Narea-∆AGB slopes were at least marginally (p <0.1) negative at ∆Marea values greater than or equal to zero. ∆Narea also increased with increasing ∆Marea (p < 0.001; Table 5 and Figure 7).
+There was no significant effect of the response of aboveground biomass to added soil N (∆AGB; %) on the response of Narea to added soil N (∆Narea; %) (p = 0.337; Table 5).
+However, the overall trend was negative and the slope of the interaction term between ∆AGB and the response of Marea to added soil N (∆Marea; %) suggested that the ∆AGB-∆Narea trend became more negative as ∆Marea increased.
+We used post-hoc tests to investigate this effect.
+We found that the ∆AGB-∆Narea slope was indistinguishable from 0 at low ∆Marea, but became slightly negative (p < 0.1) at high ∆Marea (Table 6 and Figure 7). ∆Narea also increased with increasing ∆Marea (p < 0.001; Table 5 and Figure 7).
 Together, these responses revealed that soil N addition had the greatest stimulation on Narea when plants increased allocation to Marea, but did not increase AGB (Figure 7).

-∆Narea was significantly impacted by soil P (p = 0.005), where ∆Narea was greater in ambient P (16.7%) than plots with added P (7.0%) plots, confirming results from the first model presented above.
+∆Narea was significantly impacted by soil P (p = 0.002), where ∆Narea was greater in ambient P (19.8%) than plots with added P (9.9%) plots, confirming results from the first model presented above.